Global Newlander-Nirenberg theorem on domains with finite smooth boundary in complex manifolds: Preliminaries

 \subsection{Notations}

 Let $\nn$ be the set of non-negative integers.
-Throughout the paper we assume the following. \bppp \item $M$ is a relatively bounded domain in a complex manifold $\cL M$ and $ b M$ is at least $C^2$. \item The almost complex structures $H$ on $\ov M$ have finite distance to the standard complex structure on $\ov M$ and $H\in C^1(\ov M).$ \item If $g$ is a $C^1$ mapping from $V\subset\cc^n$ to $\cc^n$, we define Jacobian matrices \eppp
+Throughout the paper we assume the following. \bppp \item $M$ is a relatively bounded domain in a complex manifold $\cL M$ and $ b M$ is at least $C^2$. \item The almost complex structures $H$ on $\ov M$ have finite distance from the standard complex structure on $\ov M$ and $H\in C^1(\ov M).$ \item If $g$ is a $C^1$ mapping from $V\subset\cc^n$ to $\cc^n$, we define Jacobean matrices \eppp